JoshWelsh/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/KakuteF7/README-MINI_GEESE.md

 The PWM is in 3 groups:

- - PWM 1, 2 and 3 in group1
+ - PWM 1, 2 and 3 in group1 - Left Aileron/Flaperon (24), Left VTAIL (79), Right VTAIL (80) will go here
- - PWM 4 and 5 in group2
+ - PWM 4 and 5 in group2 - LEFT_MOTOR (78) and RIGHT_MOTOR (79) will go here
- - PWM 6 in group3
+ - PWM 6 in group3 - Right Aileron/Flaperon (25) will go here

 Channels within the same group need to use the same output rate.
 If any channel in a group uses DShot then all channels in the group need